pik3d/19en/README.md

 __jj-Technology supports macro substitution__ that allow you to modify java-code directly during jj-call.
 For example: a code snippet can be inserted into the jj-file just before compilation.
-FOr example this feature is used to find regression, i.e. set of functions for regression can be specified __analytically in symbolic form directly in the command line__, see: pik3d/demo/regression.
+For example this feature is used to find regression, i.e. set of functions for regression can be specified __analytically in symbolic form directly in the command line__, see: pik3d/demo/regression.

 In addition, jj-command can execute the sequence of Java commands directly from the command line.